niganze/alx-backend-javascript/README.md

 ## alx-backend-javascript
-# Code written for Backend JS studies at ALX
+# Code written for Backend JS studies at